janaSunrise/npx-portfolio-card/README.md

 ## 🙌 Show your support

-Be sure to leave a ⭐️ if you like the project!
+Be sure to drop a 🌟 if you like the project!

 <div align="center">Made by Sunrit Jana with ❤</div>